-- 7. The Land Degradation Focal Area is the GEF window for supporting efforts by eligible countries to combat land and forest degradation in rural production landscapes.
-By focusing on SLM, 112 the focal area strategy seeks to address the need for sustaining the flows of ecosystem services that underpin productivity of agricultural and rangeland systems.
-This focus is consistent with the findings of the Millennium Ecosystem Assessment, 113 which recommended investments in the prevention and control of land degradation in areas with medium to high production potential that are essential for peoples' livelihoods, and in affected areas where the social consequences of continuing land degradation can trigger serious environmental and developmental problems. - 8.
-GEF investment in SLM is based on a diversified portfolio of interventions from farm-level to wider landscapes, with a focus on maintaining or improving the productivity of drylands, rain-fed, and irrigated systems.
+7. The Land Degradation Focal Area is the GEF window for supporting efforts by eligible countries to combat land and forest degradation in rural production landscapes.
+By focusing on SLM,112 the focal area strategy seeks to address the need for sustaining the flows of ecosystem services that underpin productivity of agricultural and rangeland systems.
+This focus is consistent with the findings of the Millennium Ecosystem Assessment,113 which recommended investments in the prevention and control of land degradation in areas with medium to high production potential that are essential for peoples' livelihoods, and in affected areas where the social consequences of continuing land degradation can trigger serious environmental and developmental problems.

+8. GEF investment in SLM is based on a diversified portfolio of interventions from farmlevel to wider landscapes, with a focus on maintaining or improving the productivity of drylands, rain-fed, and irrigated systems.
 Interventions such as crop diversification, crop rotation, conservation agriculture, agroforestry, and small-scale irrigation schemes, as well as water harvesting and water-saving techniques, are helping farmers in many developing countries secure fragile production lands from further deterioration.
 As a result, gains in soil health and quality may enable sustained productivity of farm lands, while increasing ecosystem service flows.
-Furthermore, arresting soil erosion and siltation in production landscapes also reduces the risk of sedimentation in aquatic systems. - 9.
-In most developing countries, SLM represents a major opportunity for sustainable intensification of existing farmlands through efficient management of nutrients (combining organic and inorganic sources of fertilizers), integrated management of land and water resources ("blue water" and "green water" and diversification of mixed farming systems.
+Furthermore, arresting soil erosion and siltation in production landscapes also reduces the risk of sedimentation in aquatic systems.

+9. In most developing countries, SLM represents a major opportunity for sustainable intensification of existing farmlands through efficient management of nutrients (combining organic and inorganic sources of fertilizers), integrated management of land and water resources ("blue water" and "green water"114) and diversification of mixed farming systems.
 This approach ensures improved management of agro-ecosystem services across production systems and reduces pressure on natural areas, especially those under threat from agricultural expansion.
-GEF support also helps improve and sustain the economic productivity and environmental sustainability of rangeland and agro-pastoral systems. - 10.
-In order to maximize potential for transformational impact in the context of sustainable development goals, the focal area strategy will focus on maintenance of land resources and ecosystem services to support sustainable intensification of agricultural, rangelands, and forest landscapes.
-With food security one of the major priorities being considered for the post-2015 agenda, GEF investment in sustainable management of agro-ecosystem services will create opportunities for affected countries to catalyze significant development financing, particularly in
+GEF support also helps improve and sustain the economic productivity and environmental sustainability of rangeland and agro-pastoral systems.

+10. In order to maximize potential for transformational impact in the context of sustainable development goals, the focal area strategy will focus on maintenance of land resources and ecosystem services to support sustainable intensification of agricultural, rangelands, and forest landscapes.
+With food security one of the major priorities being considered for the post-2015 agenda, GEF investment in sustainable management of agro-ecosystem services will create opportunities for affected countries to catalyze significant development financing, particularly in the dryland regions.
+For example, the focus on both SLM and Sustainable Forest Management (SFM) can serve as important entry points for climate-smart agriculture and food security
-113 See 'Ecosystems and Human Well-being: Synthesis', Millennium Ecosystem Assessment, 2005 - http://www.millenniumassessment.org/documents/document.356.aspx.pdf

-111 Based on the UNCCD definition, drylands is used here to include all arid, semi-arid, and dry sub-humid regions.